wesleydecezere/fullstack-pathway/README.md

 # fullstack-pathway
-My learning pathway to became a full stack developer.
+My learning pathway to becoming a full stack developer.